 This is especially true if you work with any professional software, like video editing, photo manipulation, or drafting programs.
 Having to tell your boss or your client that you can’t complete a project because your computer is an old clunker is not a good strategy.

-No matter what industry you work in, a faster processor, more memory, and a bigger hard drive can help shave a few minutes off daily tasks.
+No matter your industry, a faster processor, more memory, and a solid-state drive can help shave a few minutes off daily tasks.
 Those minutes add up.
 Plus, you won’t have to worry about upgrading your computer as often if you shell out for a higher-end device now.

 You don’t need an awesome stereo system in your home office.
 But how else are you going to bump the new Drake album to help you get through that last hour of the workday?
 Those laptop speakers just aren’t going to cut it.

-One of the reasons to work from home is that you can play your music as loud as you want!
+One of the reasons to work from home is that you can play your music as loud as you want, right?

 Cell phone and accessories

-Unless you want to go retro and get a landline for your home office, you’re going to be doing some work on your smartphone.
-That’s a great reason to nab a new iPhone 11 Pro or Samsung Galaxy S20.
-(0ne of the benefits of working from home is you get to keep all of the cool gadgets.)
+Unless you want to go retro and get a home office landline, you will be doing some work on your smartphone.
+That’s a great reason to nab a new phone — you may be able to expense your phone bill, too, depending on your company.
+(One of the benefits of working from home?
+You get to keep all of the cool gadgets.)

-You may also want to invest in a higher-end headset so that no one hears your kids screaming in the background of your calls and Zoom meetings.
+You may also want to invest in a higher-end headset, so no one hears your kids screaming in the background of your calls and Zoom meetings.

 If you’ve ever worked in an office with fluorescent lighting, then you know how it can make everything feel, well, terrible.
 Do your poor, weary eyes a favor and buy some natural light bulbs for your overhead lighting and a soft light lamp for your desk.